ryanhammonds/gPPI/README.md

 	singularity exec afni.simg afni --version

-3)	If using slurm, use gPPI.sbatch to call gPPI.sbatch.sh
+3)	If using slurm, use gPPI.sbatch.sh to call gPPI.sh
 	These should be in subject parent directory.

 4) 	For other schedulers, modify gPPI.sbach.sh